Homer the Great: Reception

-Since airing, the episode has received universal acclaim from television critics and is often cited as one of the best episodes of the show.
+Since airing, the episode has received universal acclaim from fans and television critics and is often cited as one of the best episodes of the show.

-The authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, Warren Martyn and Adrian Wood, called it "a brilliant crack at freemasonry, with all the secret signs, one-upmanship, rituals and unusual membership rules.
+The authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, Gary Russell and Gareth Roberts, called it "a brilliant crack at freemasonry, with all the secret signs, one-upmanship, rituals and unusual membership rules.
 Add to this Patrick Stewart's amazing voice and you have one of the better episodes of the series."

 TV Squad's Adam Finley said the episode "does a great job of satirizing Freemasons".
 Colin Jacobson at DVD Movie Guide said in a review of the sixth season DVD: "I think it peters out a bit as it progresses; the best moments show the influence of the Stonecutters, and the show drags a little toward the end.
 Nonetheless, it still offers a solid piece of work."

 Patrick Enwright of Today listed "Homer the Great" as his third favorite episode, saying, "as a whole [it] is (almost) unsurpassable".

-Dave Petruska of the Tucson Citizen listed "Homer the Great" as his favorite episode "because it is such a wonderful satire on fraternal organizations and because of Patrick Stewart's hilarious guest-starring role as 'Number One'."
-In 2010, Michael Moran of The Times ranked the episode as the fifth best in the show's history.
+Dave Petruska of the Tucson Citizen named it his favorite episode "because it is such a wonderful satire on fraternal organizations and because of Patrick Stewart's hilarious guest-starring role as 'Number One'."
+In 2010, Michael Moran of The Times ranked it the fifth best in the show's history.

 Total Film's Nathan Ditum ranked Stewart's performance as the ninth best guest appearance in the show's history.

 John Swartzwelder and Alf Clausen were nominated for the Primetime Emmy Award for Outstanding Original Music and Lyrics for the song "We Do".
+It was featured on the album Songs in the Key of Springfield.